 A preventive maintenance plan can be useful in multiple ways.
 Not only will it outline all of the scheduled maintenance and inspections, but it becomes a standard recording system that can easily be filed and kept as a record.

 At a quick glance, you can see who is responsible for each task.
-For example, even though the HVAC system maintenance is performed by an outside contractor, someone within the company needs to arrange for them to come according to the schedule, and get the paperwork to form a record when completed.
-Having a well-crafted schedule can help you stay on top of making sure all the paperwork and other tasks get completed in a timely manner.
+For example, even though the HVAC system maintenance is performed by an outside contractor, someone within the company needs to arrange for them to come according to the schedule and get the paperwork to form a record when completed.
+Having a well-crafted schedule can help you stay on top of making sure all the paperwork and other tasks are completed in a timely manner.

 This is especially helpful when there are extended employee absences or the company has a high rate of employee turnover.
 If everything runs on schedule and has people tasked to complete it, even the small tasks will no longer go overlooked and will allow people to know what needs to be done in the event that the person assigned to that task is not available.